 Hole 7: This short par three offers birdies and double bogies galore.
 Check the wind for club selection before hitting.
 Avoid Copper Creek on the left and the bunker short right.
 The two tiered green makes for dicey putting, choose your club wisely.
 Hole 8: Dogleg left.
 Play a long iron or fairway wood from the tee for position.
 Out of bounds to the left, favor the right side of the fairway.
 A severely sloped green demands you stay below the cup for any chance at a birdie.
 Hole 9: A drivable par 4.
 A gentle fade is the preferred shot for driving this hole.
 The risk reward is great but landing in the front bunker does not ensure par.
 The smart play is a mid to long iron to the fairway left of the green.
 Then a short pitch will give you the best chance at birdie.

-Hole 10: A gentle dogleg left.
-Lay up to the front of the pond.
-Too much club will cost you a stroke.
-A mid iron to a generous green will give you the birdie chance you are looking for to start the back nine.
+Hole 10: A tough Par3 over water and wetlands to a large green without much room for error on either side.
+A good shot will lead to an excellent birdie opportunity as the green is fairly flat and putts true.
 Hole 11: Swing away!
 This long par five will require a birdie bid.
 Out of bounds left and right will test your accuracy from a tee.
 Subtle breaks call for a good eye when reading your putt on this green.
 Hole 12: A straightforward par three.
 A shallow green makes you choose your iron carefully to avoid the grass bunkers in front of the green.
 The green tilts towards you so being above the hole is dangerous.

 Hole 13: One of Copper Creeks two signature holes.
 A par five with the Ten-Mile Range framing your view will take your breath away.
 A good tee shot will allow you to go for the green in two.
 Heavy bunkering around the green will catch errant approach shots.
 With a ridge down the middle of the green, hitting the proper side of the green is imperative.
 Hitting the wrong side could lead to an undesirable bogey.
 Hole 14: A dramatic drop from the tee to the fairway makes for a spectacular tee shot.
 Forrest to the left and a large bunker to the right encourage you to hit the fairway.
 A receptive green allows you to shoot for the pin.
 Keep the ball below the hole again for the best chance at birdie.
 Hole 15: A wonderfully sculpted par three.
 Forrest to the left and long make proper club selection from the tee a must.
 A green that tilts slightly from left to right will lend itself to a birdie try.